Linux Security and Isolation APIs Fundamentals

 The workshop consists of a mixture of presentations coupled with practical exercises that allow participants to apply the knowledge learned in the presentations.

-You'll need a laptop with Linux installed - either as a native install or inside a virtual machine (VM).
+You'll need a laptop with Linux installed—either as a native install or inside a virtual machine (VM).
+In the latter case, you should ensure that the VM has working Internet access.
 You should ensure that you have a fairly recent Linux distribution.

 Michael Kerrisk is a trainer, author, and programmer who has a passion for investigating and explaining software systems.
 He is the author of "The Linux Programming Interface", a widely acclaimed book on Linux (and UNIX) system programming.
 He has been actively involved in the Linux development community since 2000, operating mainly in the area of testing, design review, and documentation of kernel-user-space interfaces.
 Since 2004, he has maintained the Linux "man-pages" project, which provides the primary documentation for Linux system calls and C library functions.
 Michael is a New Zealander, living in Munich, Germany, from where he operates a training business (man7.org) providing low-level Linux programming courses in Europe, North America, and occasionally further afield.